Units

 - 297th Air Traffic Control Squadron

-The most diverse of the four groups, the 154th Mission Support Group (MSG) provides home station support services to the entire HIANG, as well as deployable supply system, construction, security, communications and support services.
+The most diverse of the four groups, the 154th Mission Support Group provides home station support services to the entire HIANG, as well as deployable supply system, construction, security, communications and support services.
 The 154th Mission Support Group consists of:

 - 154th Logistics Squadron